sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ![Illustration of flipping a card](images/component_flip.png){ width=2.5inch }

-The top of the flipped card shows ✗s or ✔s.
+The top of the flipped card shows ✗ or ✔s.
 These tell you the result of the move.
 When you flip, be consistent with how you orient the card so the GM can easily read it.
 This helps simplify the GM's bookkeeping and keeps the game fast-paced.